toxicity1985/atoum-documentation/source/en/running_tests.rst

 Like many tools including `Behat <http://behat.org>`_, atoum allows you to tag your unit tests and run only this with one or more specific tags.

-For this, we must start by defining one or more tags to one or several classes of unit tests.
+To do this, we must start by defining one or more tags to one or several classes of unit tests.

 This is easily done through annotations and the @tags tag: